RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics

 \textbf{Evaluating Causal Memory and Object Permanence.} To explicitly stress-test the Causal Spatio-Temporal Graph (CSTG) and its ability to maintain object permanence, we engineer a custom suite of 8 complex, long-horizon tasks in RLBench.
 These tasks are structured around two distinct guidance modalities to evaluate different aspects of persistent memory.
 The first category consists of goal-image guided tasks (\textit{Bridge Between Towers, Place Blocks in Two Containers (Normal/Hard), and Stack Three/Five Colors}, visualized in Fig.~\ref{fig:appendix_sim2}).
 In these scenarios, the robot must deduce the correct long-horizon execution sequence from a visually complex target state.
 This design tests the model's capacity to maintain spatial coherence and track multiple object states simultaneously as the scene dynamically evolves.

 The second category introduces text-guided tasks (\textit{Cover Top/Bottom Block with Box, and Unstack then Stack Four Colors}, visualized in Fig.~\ref{fig:appendix_sim3}), which are specifically designed to evaluate causal memory under severe occlusion.
 By instructing the robot to hide a target object and subsequently restore the environment, we force the system to rely entirely on its causal memory log rather than immediate visual perception.
-This task design acts as a rigorous stress test, proving the absolute necessity of the CSTG in preventing spatial hallucinations when visual evidence is temporarily lost.
+This task design acts as a rigorous stress test, providing strong evidence for the necessity of the CSTG in preventing spatial hallucinations when visual evidence is temporarily lost.